nellyiya/Programming-Assignment-/README.md

 - Ensure proper organization of input and output directories as specified in the instructions.
 - The application handles various variations in the input file format, such as whitespace, empty lines, and non-integer inputs.

-Feel free to reach out for any queries or clarifications regarding the implementation.
+Feel free to reach out for any queries,clarifications or Contributions regarding the implementation.

+## AUTHOR
+Iyabikoze Nelly
 Email n.iyabikoze@alustudent.com

 ---